Bob Lilley (British Army soldier): Military career

-Commendations

-In May 1942 Stirling wrote a recommendation for an award of the Military Medal:

 Lance Sergeant Ernest Thomas Lilley, 'L’ Det S.A.S.
 Bde (Coldstream Guards).
 This NCO was cut off and captured by the enemy when returning from a raid on Berka Aerodrome, in May 1942.
 Although completely unarmed he subsequently managed to surprise and strangle his guard and to return by himself to the RV.
 He has distinguished himself by great coolness and calmness in other raids.

-In his commendation his GOC Commander Lieutenant Colonel A.C.
-Newman, called him:

-… a legendary soldier greatly deserving the medal for his services to the 21st SAS Regiment.
-If ever the word for valour could be applied to anyone then it would be most appropriately used to refer to Sgt Lilley.